pairing4good/gildedrose/readme.md

 1. Pull out a fourth quality increase rule into a class.
 1. Pull out the first quality decrease rule.
 1. Pull out another quality decrease rule.
+1. Pull out the first sell in rule.
+1. Pull out the final rule.